AdobeDocs/adp-devsite-github-actions-test/src/pages/blocks/accordion/index.md

+---
+title: Accordion Block Example
+description: Learn how to use the Accordion block to create collapsible content sections for organizing information in your documentation.
+---

 # Accordion Block Example

 Each timeline action shown in the previous table is described in detail below.
 Each description includes the payload that is sent as part of a Media Edge API request.